Cadillac in Formula One: Power unit program

 GM and TWG established GM Performance Power Units LLC (GM PPU) to produce works engines for the Cadillac team, and hired longtime GM engine designer Russ O'Blenes to lead the engine division.
 In addition, Joe Saward reported that GM was seeking to purchase the intellectual property of Renault's former power unit program.
-GM PPU plans to produce Formula One power units for the 2029 season, using Ferrari power units until then.
+GM PPU plans to produce Formula One power units for the 2029 season, using Ferrari power units and gearboxes until then.
 GM PPU announced that it plans to spend –70 million building an engine factory for 300–350 employees, which is expected to open in the first quarter of 2027, and an additional US$75–80 million in start-up fees.

+In February 2025, the City of Concord approved a US$150 million project to construct a 204,045-square-foot facility at 4295 Defender Way, adjacent to the Hendrick Motorsports campus.
+The facility, which involves a US$70 million construction cost and an additional US$80 million investment in state-of-the-art dynamometers and R&D equipment, is expected to be fully operational by the first quarter of 2027.
+Until the permanent site is completed, GM PPU is conducting preliminary testing and engineering at an interim facility located at 4540 Fortune Way NW in Concord.

 Facilities

-Cadillac will be headquartered at a purpose-built facility in Fishers, Indiana, the hometown of Michael Andretti.
+Cadillac will be headquartered at a purpose-built facility in Fishers, Indiana.

 Cadillac plans to operate four facilities, in: Fishers, Indiana; Concord, North Carolina; Warren, Michigan; and Northamptonshire, England.
 The organization will be headquartered at a brand-new facility in Fishers—a suburb of Indianapolis—which will handle "the bulk" of manufacturing.
+In January 2026, team principal Graeme Lowdon stated that the organization had advertised 595 positions, receiving 143,265 applications, and had hired 520 staff by the end of 2025.
 Andretti Global initially suggested that it would base its Formula One and IndyCar operations in same building, but the IndyCar operation was ultimately moved to a different facility; Formula One regulations prohibit the use of multi-team facilities.
 GM will build a 204,000-square foot power unit facility near its Charlotte Technical Center in Concord.
 Additional operations will take place in Warren—the location of the General Motors Technical Center.
 In addition, the team has signed a long-term agreement with Toyota to rent their wind tunnel in Cologne, Germany.
-The race team and chassis designers will operate from a facility in Silverstone, England.
+The race team, competing under an American racing licence, and chassis designers will operate from a facility in Silverstone, England.

+The Fishers campus represents a US$200 million investment and serves as the primary hub for chassis manufacturing and research and development.
+While originally intended as a universal headquarters for all Andretti Global programs, the 400,000-square-foot facility was repurposed for exclusive Formula One use to comply with FIA regulations prohibiting the co-location of multiple racing series to prevent cost-cap circumvention.
+Consequently, non-F1 operations, including IndyCar and Formula E, were relocated to a separate 240,000-square-foot facility in Indianapolis.